chemiker/sciolism-2019/README.md

 #description:
 #language: ""
 #externalURL: ""
-#image: [""]
+#images: [""]
 ---
 ```

-Most of them are built-in resources but a few are additional:
+Most of them are built-in resources but a few are additional or have a special role:

 #### Description

-Description is used to fill the `<meta description>` tag for the post's site.
+Description is used to overwrite the `<meta description>` tag for the post's site.

 #### Language